rootscript/forHumans-whoWant2Code/-elm-forHumans/day02.md

 I'm not sure if I'm ready for 'talking to people yet', I've always felt that in coding communities, you have to justify your existence and intentions, and the quality of your questions is important; which I agree with to some extent, but find it is restrictive.

 Maybe once I feel a little more comfortable, I'd like to go somewhere only populated by Elm newbies, policed occasionally by some elder Elm folk.
-We'll see how that goes
+We'll see how that goes, the 'beginners' channel in Slack Elm seems like a good place to watch for a while, until I get a voice :o)

+before I forget, the author of that medium.com article (Freeman Latif) says that he is in the process of writing a book called “Elm for React Developers”.
+Will log it here & keep an eye out for it.

  ---